lh3/bfc/tex/README.md

    2014][review]), and did not work with unequal read lengths.
 More recent versions are much better.

+2. Lighter-1.0.4 is slow on gzip'd input, so I raised issues [#13][i13] and [#14][i14].
+The version checked out on 2015-01-23 and compiled with the latest zlib is much more performant on gzip'd input.

-2. In addition to tools shown in the table, we have also tried [Trowel-0.1.4.1][trowel], [Fiona-0.2.0][fiona] and [AllPathsLG-51828][allpath].
+3. In addition to tools shown in the table, we have also tried [Trowel-0.1.4.1][trowel], [Fiona-0.2.0][fiona] and [AllPathsLG-51828][allpath].
 They were taking over 110GB RAM and got manually killed.
 [Coral][coral], [HiTEC][hitec] and [SHREC][shrec] are